r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

     Output
       <error/vctrs_error_subscript_type>
       Error in `my_function()`:
       !
-Must extract element with a single valid subscript. x Subscript `foo` must be a positive location, not 0.
+Can't extract element with `foo`.
+      x Subscript `foo` must be a positive location, not 0.

 # vec_as_location2() fails with NA